Tūwhakararo

 Tūwhakararo was a chief in Hawaiki in Māori mythology.
 His murder and the subsequent war led to one of the reasons for the Māori's emigrating from Hawaiki.

 Tūwhakararo went on a visit to the Āti Hāpai (or Raeroa) people, whose chief, Poporokewa, had married Tūwhakararo's sister Mairatea.
 In a wrestling match he was treated unfairly, and was killed in a treacherous manner.
 In revenge for this murder, his brother, Whakatau, set out with an army and destroyed Ati Hapai.
 In a South Island account, Tūwhakararo's wife is named Hakiri-maurea.
 In North Island versions, Hakiri-maurea is a young sister of Poporokewa; her rejection of a lover in favour of Tūwhakararo leads to the latter's death at the hands of the discarded suitor.

 In some versions he is a son of Tūhuruhuru and Apakura, thus a grandson of Hina and great-nephew of Māui.
 In other versions, Tūwhakararo is the son of Rātā and Tonga-rau-tawhiri, and Tūwhakararo and his wife Apakura have a son named Whakatau.
+In yet other versions of the myth, he is the son of Rātā and Tongarautawhiri, and Apakura is his wife.